 The Genuine and Compelling Reason Your Brand Exists

-“Why” is a purpose, cause, or belief.
+“Why” is a brand purpose, cause, or belief.
 It’s the very reason your organization exists—put simply, why it does what it does.
 When it’s compelling and genuine, “why” can form the basis of an incredibly strong promise and a highly differentiated brand.

 Even before the global pandemic, consumers were becoming increasingly interested in purchasing from purpose-driven brands, especially brands practicing sustainability.
 These brands can even drive higher price points when leveraging their “why.”
 Nielsen’s 2015 report on global corporate sustainability found that about two-thirds of consumers in general (and almost three-quarters of Millennials specifically) are willing to pay more for a brand practicing sustainability.